 "The edible portions of dietary plant species commonly used in the United States contain relatively low levels of cyanogen glycosides, although some pits and seeds of common fruits, apple, apricot, peach, contain significantly higher concentrations."

 Still, I don't think I would intentionally group up the seeds and include them in foods.
+When we make homemade applesauce or juice, the seeds are excluded by the straining step of the process and most are not even broken nor ground.

 Cherry, peach, and apricot pits, on the other hand, also contain amygdalin, a form of cyanide.
 Peach and apricot have it in potentially harmful amounts.
 Of course, few people intentionally swallow or chew them.
 This NY Times article explains more.